 Not being able to indulge my voyeuristic tendencies by scrolling through Instagram was a pretty predictable downside of having no phone.
-But it turns out there were some unforeseen issues which just hadn’t occurred to me.
+But it turns out there were some unforeseen issues that just hadn’t occurred to me.
 As it turns out I actually rely on my phone for much more than I realised, such as my general wellbeing:

 Health and fitness

 At one point I became hella ragey and out of sorts.
-Using his sleuth like powers of deduction, Simon tentatively wondered if perhaps by any chance my period was due and would I like some chocolate…?
+Using his sleuth-like powers of deduction, Simon tentatively wondered if perhaps by any chance my period was due and would I like some chocolate…?

 I was forced to admit that I had absolutely NO idea.
 Zip.
 I use a period tracking app, which I now no longer had access to.
 Who knows?
 That’s years worth of info on my personal body clock gone.
 (I ate the chocolate anyway, just in case…)

 I also use an exercise app, and it’s simple enough – I could have worked out my own routine and done it, but I didn’t.
 Same with meditating.
 After an unbroken streak of over a year of daily meditation, I think I maybe meditated 3 times in the whole of this month.

 See, it turns out that my phone is actually my accountability buddy.